SherwinEvan/secure-login/README.md

-# Secure Authentication
+# Secure Authentication System

+## Overview
-* Created an production grade, robust authentication application that allows for route protection.
+- Production-grade authentication application with route protection.
-* Built with Spring Boot's Spring Security.
+- Built with Spring Boot's Spring Security framework for enhanced security.
+- Modern and intuitive frontend developed using ReactJS.
-* This system design follows the use of stateless session management with loosly coupled service classes where data is stored in encrypted form in the MySQL database.
+- Utilizes stateless session management for scalability and security.
+- User data stored securely in an encrypted format within a MySQL database.
-* Authorization is achived through randomly generated RSA key encrypted JWTs.
+- Authorization implemented through randomly generated RSA key encrypted JSON Web Tokens (JWTs).
-* Generated JWTs is stored in httpOnly cookies, whih can only be accessed and manipulated by the server.
+- JWTs securely stored in httpOnly cookies, preventing unauthorized access.
-* Endpoints to create a new user, activate user, login, password reset, logout and delete user are defined.
-* Built a frontend client using ReactJS.
+- Provides endpoints for user creation, account activation, login, password reset, logout, and account deletion.
+- Efficient controller process flow for streamlined user management and authentication tasks.

+## Getting Started
+To set up the authentication system on your local machine for development and testing, follow these steps:

+### Prerequisites
+- Node.js and npm (Node Package Manager)
+- Spring Tool Suite (or any Java IDE)
+- MySQL

+### Installation Steps
+1. Fork a copy of the repository to your local machine.
+2. Open the frontend directory in the terminal and execute the command `npm start` to start the frontend application.
+3. Open the backend folder as a project in Spring Tool Suite (or your preferred Java IDE).
+4. Modify the MySQL connection settings in the application.properties file to match your local MySQL configuration.
+5. Right-click on the backend package and select "Run as Spring Boot App" to start the backend server.

 ## Code and Resources Used
 **Spring Boot Version:** 3.0.4